-Common Mistake #8: Bad Exercise Selection
+Tip #12: Bad Exercise Selection

 You’re looking to build serious muscle mass, but you don’t like squatting?
 Or deadlifting?

-You’ll spend 30 minutes on abs because you like your six pack, and then complain that you can’t build a big chest!
+You’ll spend 30 minutes on abs because you like your six-pack, and then complain that you can’t build a big chest!

-If you want to build serious muscle, then you’ll have to leave that comfort zone, and work hard.
+If you want to build serious muscle, then you’ll have to leave that comfort zone and work hard.
 It may not be as fun, but neither is being a hard gainer!

-Write a list of the exercises you hate most, it’s likely that deep down a lot of the exercises you are avoiding are excellent for building muscle.
+Write a list of the exercises you hate most.
+It’s likely that deep down a lot of the exercises you are avoiding are excellent for building muscle.

-Put them in to your program, and start each session with them.
+Put them into your program, and start each session with them.